streathamchess/streathamchess.github.io/join.md

 As a club member you will be qualified to play for our league teams, subject to selection, and you will be able to participate in club competitions and other members-only events.

-To play regular competitive chess in England you will also need to become a member of the English Chess Federation (ECF):
+To play regular competitive chess in England - after your first few  games, which are free - you will also need to become a member of the English Chess Federation (ECF).
-Bronze membership costs £18 for a year - see [here](https://www.englishchess.org.uk/ecf-membership/) for further information.
+Bronze membership currently costs £21 a year for adults - see [here](https://www.englishchess.org.uk/ecf-membership-rates-and-joining-details/) for further information.